 The Central Government also has the power to make rules to regulate environment pollution.
 The Government in exercise of this power has already enacted "The Environment (Protection) Rules, 1986" which also came into force w.e f.
 19 November, 1986.
-These rules, inter alia, provide for (i) the standards of quality of air, water or soil for various areas and purposes, (ii) the maximum allowable limits of concentration of various environmental pollutants (including noise) for different areas; (iii) the procedure and safeguards for the handling of hazardous substances; (iv) the prohibition and restrictions on the handling of industries in different areas (v) the prohibition and restriction and restriction of the prevention of accidents which may cause environmental pollution and providing remedial measures for such accidents.
+These rules, inter alia, provide for (i) the standards of quality of air, water or soil for various areas and purposes, (ii) the maximum allowable limits of concentration of various environmental pollutants (including noise) for different areas; (iii) the procedure and safeguards for the handling of hazardous substances; (iv) the prohibition and restrictions on the handling of hazardous substances in different areas (v) the prohibition and restriction on the location of industries in different areas (vi) the procedures and safeguards for the prevention of accidents which may cause environmental pollution and providing remedial measures for such accidents.

-Prevention, Control and Abatement of Environmental Pollution
+❖ Prevention, Control and Abatement of Environmental Pollution